apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `ADD FILE` can be used to add file directories as well.
 Earlier only single files can be added using this command.
 To restore the behaviour of earlier versions, set `spark.sql.legacy.addDirectory.recursive` to false.

+  - Since Spark 3.0, `SHOW TBLPROPERTIES` on a temporary view will cause `AnalysisException`.
+In Spark version 2.4 and earlier, it returned an empty result.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was